-The Money Laundering Regulations 2007, The Proceeds of Crime Act, The FCA Senior Management Arrangements Systems & Controls Sourcebook and joint Money Laundering Steering Group Guidance Notes (which are updated from time to time) state that the ACD must check an applicant's identity and the source of the money invested.
-The ACD may also request verification documents from parties associated with the applicant.
+Under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, The Proceeds of Crime Act, The FCA Senior Management Arrangements Systems & Controls Sourcebook and the guidance in the Joint Money Laundering Steering Group Guidance Notes (which are updated from time to time), states that the ACD must check an applicant's identity and, in certain circumstances, the source of the money invested.
+The ACD may also request verification documents from the applicant or parties associated with the applicant.
 In some cases, documentation may be required for officers performing duties on behalf of applicants who are bodies corporate.
 The checks may include an electronic search of information held about the applicant (or an associated party) on the electoral role and using credit reference agencies.
 The credit reference agency may check the details the applicant (or an associated party) supplies against any particulars on any database (public or otherwise) to which they have access and may retain a record of that information although that is only to verify identity and will not affect the applicant's (or an associated party's) credit rating.
 They may also use the applicant's (or an associated party's) details in the future to assist other companies verification purposes.
-In applying for Shares an applicant is giving the ACD permission to ask for this information in line with the Data Protection Laws.
+In applying for Shares an applicant is giving the ACD permission to ask for this information in line with Data Protection Laws.
 If an applicant invests through a financial adviser they must fill an identity verification certificate on their behalf and send it to the ACD with the application.